Watch & Listen Member Center / Docs Shop

 Inevitably, when you tell someone you’ve joined a barbershop group, you will be asked, “How many in your quartet?”
 Surprisingly, the answer isn’t always simple.

-Most people join the Barbershop Harmony Society as chapter chorus singers.
-Right away, then, the answer is “More than four.”
-Many singers will remain primarily chorus singers their entire barbershop lives.
+Many singers will continue primarily chorus singers their entire barbershop lives.
 But chorus singing is only a slice of the full spectrum of barbershop ensembles available to you, and your mix of activities may blend and change through the years.

 You might find yourself called out into a VLQ (Very Large Quartet, often an octet) for a special performance.